 Dr. Pam Estes Brewer is an Associate Professor and Director of Mercer’s MS in Technical Communication Management program.
-While she is interested in all things tech comm, she focuses on the communication of international virtual teams, online communication strategy, and usability research.
-She is an Associate Fellow in the Society for Technical Communication and serves on the review boards for several journals.
+She focuses on the communication of international virtual teams, online communication strategy, and usability research.
+She is a Fellow in the Society for Technical Communication and serves on the review boards for several journals.
 Her first book, International Virtual Teams: Engineering Global Success was published by Wiley in 2015.
-She earned her PhD in Technical Communication and Rhetoric from Texas Tech University.
+She earned her Ph.D. in Technical Communication and Rhetoric from Texas Tech University.

 Dr. Helen Grady is Professor and Chair of the Technical Communication Department.
 Her interests and research are technical editing, instructional design, and international technical communication.
 She spent six months in 2012 on a sabbatical as a distinguished visiting professor at the University of Applied Sciences in Karlsruhe, Germany.
 Active in the Society for Technical Communication, she is a Fellow and also chairs the Editorial Advisory Board for the IEEE Transactions on Professional Communication.
 In her free time, she enjoys playing golf and competing in triathlons.

-Dr. George Hayhoe is Professor in the Technical Communication Department.
+Dr. George Hayhoe is Professor Emeritus of Mercer University.
+He now teaches ocassionally in the MSTCM program.
+He is currently Editor-in-Chief of the IEEE Transactions on Professional Communication.
 His specialties are technical editing, usability, and research methods.
-He was a member of the ISO working group developing international standards in the field from 2005 to 2014, and has been active in the Society for Technical Communication since 1984 and in the IEEE Professional Communication Society since 1989.
+He was a member of the ISO working group developing international standards in the field from 2005 to 2014.
+A fellow of the Society for Technical Communication, he has been active in STC since 1984.
+He won STC’s Jay R. Gould Award for Excellence in Teaching Technical Communication in 2012.
+He is also a fellow of IEEE and has been active in the IEEE Professional Communication Society since 1989.